nonoesp/Notes-Git/README.md

 As we can do in Git to ignore files and filetypes, git-ftp allows us to define what to ignore when pushing things to an ftp server.
 This file does not have any influence in our .gitignore behavior.

+### Activate Authentication Keychain Storage on OS X

+First, run the following command to make sure the git-credential-osxkeychain program is installed and working in your computer.

+	chmod a+x git-credential-osxkeychain

+Then, run the following command—which will store your username and password inside your OS X keychain the next time you log in.

+	git config --global credential.helper osxkeychain

 ## License

 Notes-Git is licensed under the MIT license. (http://opensource.org/licenses/MIT)